Hardware requirements depending on workload patterns

 The following system requirements are minimal.
 The target sizing should be calculated based on the customer requirements.

-In this table, there are the most common hardware recommendations based on the workload pattern for the ADH cluster.
+In this table, there are the most common hardware recommendations based on the workload pattern for an ADH cluster.

 Server Load pattern Storage CPU RAM Network